About Perigord Dordogne - Aquitaine France

 The Romans planted the first walnuts trees in the 1st century AD.

-The trees are very resilient and can live up to 300 years in a temperate climate.
+The trees are very resilient and can indeed live up to 300 years in a temperate climate.

 Walnuts produce a beautifully flavoured oil, while the wood is mainly used for manufacturing of high quality furniture.

-The irregularities of this hard wood or knots, is called loupe.
+The irregularities of this hard wood or knots produce the loupe.

-It is, however, rare and therefore expensive; it is used to produce small ornamental boxes or luxury car boards.
+It is, however, rare and therefore expensive and is therefore used to produce small ornamental boxes or luxury car boards.

 They are therefore cultivated under long plastic sheets fixed on arched metallic armatures.